Skip to main content

 • Firm

-• An association of persons regardless of whether they are registered or not
+• An association of persons, regardless of whether they are registered or not

-• The state as defined under Article 12 of the Indian constitution
+• The state, as defined under Article 12 of the Indian Constitution

 • Other legal persons not specified above

-Any data that can be potentially identify an individual is called personal data.
+Any data that can potentially identify an individual is called personal data.
 Public information does not come under the category of personal data.

-The act defines personal data as ” any data about an individual who is identifiable by or in relation to such data”.
+The act defines personal data as ”any data about an individual who is identifiable by or in relation to such data”.

-Sub-clause (t) of section 2
+– Sub-clause (t) of section 2 of the DPDP Act.

 Information published by the data principal herself or authorised government agencies is termed public information.
 However, it is not personal data if it was published to a specified audience.